sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

  15. ((x+y+z)^10 - 4^10)^5-3^5
  16. ((x+y+z)^5 - 2^5)^8-3^8

-Bechmarks (someone check these, its late...)
+Bechmarks (someone check these, its late...), and the polynomials look ugly in the wiki.

 GIAC and Singular on AMD opeteron 2800MHZ,  Magma on AMD opeteron 2300MHZ (due to licence)